📊AP Statistics Review

 B. The distribution of commute times on the 24 days he left after 8 am has the larger mean commute times in minutes.
 The medians of both the distributions are about the same — approximately 15-16 minutes.
 But since the distribution of commute times on the 24 days he left after 8 am is skewed to the right, this means its mean is greater than its median.
 And since the distribution of commute times on the 26 days he left before 8 am is more unimodal, this means its mean equals its median.
 So, therefore the mean of the distribution of commute times on the 24 days he left after 8 am is larger than the mean of the distribution of commute times on the 26 days he left before 8 am.

-Your answer to part (a) is very thorough, and addresses the scenario in context with comparisons of center, shape, spread, and a discussion of outliers.
-One small thing - be careful in your shape comparisons.
-It’s good to describe the after 8am times as skewed, but “unimodal” by itself for the before 8am times is a little too general.
-“Bimodal” as a shape can count as full credit, but “unimodal” typically does not - as you can be unimodal and symmetric or unimodal and skewed (in fact, the after 8am graph is unimodal as well in this case).
-You should go with something like “more symmetric” to earn the full credit.
+Your answer to part (a) is very thorough and addresses the scenario in context with comparisons of center, shape, spread, and outliers.
+One small thing: be careful in your shape comparisons.
+It’s good to describe the after-8am times as skewed, but “unimodal” by itself for the before-8am times is a little too general.
+You should go with something like “more symmetric” to make the comparison more precise.

 a) Comparing the distribution of commute times for days when James leaves his house before 8:00AM vs the days when James leaves his house after 8:00AM we observe that both are unimodal however after 8 is right-skewed while before 8 is roughly symmetrical.
 Also after 8 has a median between 15-16 while before 8 also has a median between 15-16.
 After 8 has a larger spread with a range of about 10 minutes while before 8 has a range of only 7 minutes.
 Lastly, neither distribution has any outliers as all values fall within the inner/outer fences.